 To put the cart before the horse (to begin at the wrong end to do a thing): Preparing the blue print of a project without the provision of funds is like putting the cart before the horse.

 To put one’s shoulder to the wheel (to make great efforts ourselves): No amount of foreign aid will pull us out of the economic morass; we have to put our own shoulders to the wheel.

-To set store by (to value highly): India, surely sets much store by the Indo Soviet Treaty of Friendship.
+To set store by (to value highly): India, surely sets many stores by the Indo-Soviet Treaty of Friendship.

 To set the Thames on fire (to do something extraordinary): He is a steady worker but never likely to set the Thames on fire.

-To set one’s house in order (to arrange one’s affairs): Let Pakistan set her own house in order before talking of the welfare of the Kashmiris.
+To set one’s house in order (to arrange one’s affairs): To set one’s house in order.

 To take into one’s head (to occur to someone): The Manager look it into his head that by shutting off the electricity for a few hours daily he could save on refrigeration costs.